A “gratin” is a dish that’s typically loaded with cheese (and butter or cream) and heaps of crispy breadcrumbs.

-But if you’re hoping to keep a trim waistline, or avoid dairy and gluten, then this classic dish is basically off-limits.
+But if you’re trying to eat healthy, then this classic dish is basically off-limits.
 (Cue sad face.)

 Thankfully, with a bit of creativity, we turned traditional rice and broccoli gratin into a delicious, “cheesy” casserole that is both dairy and gluten-free.

-The end result is a delicious, vegan-friendly cheese that can be sprinkled on any dish you like!
+The end result is a delicious, vegan-friendly cheese.

 Instead of standard white rice, we swapped in cauliflower rice, a less carby alternative, that helps to pack even more veggies into this broccoli gratin.
 You can make cauliflower rice by processing or finely chopping cauliflower florets, or buy it pre-chopped in most grocery stores.